Visible Infrared Imaging Radiometer Suite (VIIRS)

 VIIRS-Land Data and Information

-The Visible Infrared Imaging Radiometer Suite (VIIRS) instrument is aboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership (Suomi NPP) and NOAA-20 satellites.
-(Note: Prior to launch, NOAA-20 was known as the Joint Polar Satellite System, or JPSS-1, satellite.)
+The Visible Infrared Imaging Radiometer Suite (VIIRS) instrument is aboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership (Suomi NPP), NOAA-20 and NOAA-21 satellites.
+(Note: Prior to launch, NOAA-20 was known as the Joint Polar Satellite System, or JPSS-1, satellite and NOAA-21 was known as JPSS-2)

 To download VIIRS near real-time (NRT) data, register for an Earthdata Login.
 Use the table below to access specific LANCE data products.